Gabriel-PF/StockApp/readme.md

 ## Description

-App is designed to
+This App is designed to control the stock of a bar, a simple concept to be used in a small scale, to avoid papers and excel tables and help the bar administrator to avoid loses and contabilize what has being sold in the end of the night.

 ## User Stories

 - **404** - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault

 - **500** - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault

 - **homepage** - As a user I want to be able to access the homepage so that I see what the app is about and login and signup

 - **sign up** - As a user I want to sign up on the webpage so that I can see all the events that I could attend

 - **login** - As a user I want to be able to log in on the webpage so that I can get back to my account

 - **logout** - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account

-- **events list** - As a user I want to see all the events available so that I can choose which ones I want to attend
+- **beverage list** - As a user I want to see all the events available so that I can choose which ones I want to attend

-- **events create** - As a user I want to create an event so that I can invite others to attend
+- **beverage create** - As a admin we want to create an beverage to be added in the stock

-- **events detail** - As a user I want to see the event details and attendee list of one event so that I can decide if I want to attend
+- **beverage detail** - As a admin/runner I want to see the event details a specific beverage

+- **beverage stock list** - As a admin/runner I want to be able to send a beverage to the Bar so it can be sold and contabilized afterwars

+**beverage Bar list** - As a user I want to be able to attend to event so that the organizers can count me in

-- **event attend** - As a user I want to be able to attend to event so that the organizers can count me in
+**beverage sold** - As a user I want to be able to attend to event so that the organizers can count me in

 ## Backlog

 List of other features outside of the MVPs scope

-User profile:
-- see my profile
-- upload my profile picture
-- see other users profile
-- list of events created by the user
+- Alert of low stock
-- list events the user is attending

-Geo Location:
-- add geolocation to events when creating
+- Use of a external or pre-defined API
-- show event in a map in event detail page
+- Mobile version to be used in a tablet
-- show all events in a map in the event list page
+- Graphics of statisticks and stock
+- To automatically have the sum of what was sold in the "Sold view"

 Homepage
 - ...